About these ads

 Class Instructor: Yes. (her teeth are now clenched) Yes, I did.

-In the last five minutes of class we were told to practice making stars with our #18 tip, using the practice sheet, and then to decorate our six cookies.
-What?
+In the last five minutes of class we were told to practice making stars with our #18 tip on our practice sheets, and then to decorate our six cookies.
 I got one cookie decorated.
 One.
-Thankfully, there was a lady sitting next to me who was there to job shadow our instructor.
-So, I had the benefit of a Practically-An-Instructor right at my table.
-She gave me some great tips on making the stars.
-And because I had a lot of naked cookies sitting around, I gave her one to munch on.
-(I hope that wasn’t against any of the cake decorating class rules.)
-Class Instructor pointed out that because my hand shakes SO much, that there were a couple of tricks I could use.
-Pretty nice, given that she clearly thought I had some sort of alcoholic tremor going on.
+Luckily there was a lady sitting next to me who was there to job shadow our instructor.
+So I had the benefit of a Practically-An-Instructor right at my table.
+Practically-An-Instructor gave me some great tips for making the stars, and because I had a lot of naked cookies sitting around, I gave her one to munch on.
+(I hope that wasn’t against any of the class rules.)
+Then Class Instructor showed me some special tricks to steady my piping bag because my hands shake SO much.
+Pretty nice given that she clearly thought I had some sort of alcoholic tremor going on.

 movita: Thanks.
 My partner will be very disappointed when I get home though.
 He’s expecting six decorated cookies.